-- 5.1 De-icing operations for aircraft and airfield facilities can be a source of VOC and other compounds.
+5.1 De-icing operations for aircraft and airfield facilities can be a source of VOC and other compounds.
 Comprised of both propylene glycol or ethylene glycol and water, the mechanical application of de-icing and anti-icing agents to aircraft results in some loss to the atmosphere due to evaporation and overspray.
-However, because of growing concerns over the effects of de-icing chemicals on water quality, conservation and recovery processes are now commonly used which also reduce the potential air quality impacts. - 5.2 VOC emissions from de-icing/anti-icing activities4 are generally based on the amount of de-icing fluid used, the percentage of the de-icing chemical (i.e. ethylene glycol) in the mixture and an emission factor.
-A U.S. source of VOC emission rate data for de-icing/anti-icing activities for aircraft and for runways, taxiways, etc., is provided in Table 3-A2-7.
+However, because of growing concerns over the effects of de-icing chemicals on water quality, conservation and recovery processes are now commonly used which also reduce the potential air quality impacts.

+5.2 VOC emissions from de-icing/anti-icing activities4 are generally based on the amount of de-icing fluid used, the percentage of the de-icing chemical (i.e. ethylene glycol) in the mixture and an emission factor.
+A United States source of VOC emission rate data for de-icing/anti-icing activities for aircraft and for runways, taxiways, etc., is provided in Table 3-A2-7.
 An analysis should be performed using emission factor values appropriate for the State and/or airport being assessed.

 Table 3-A2-7.
-U.S. source of emissions data - de-icing/anti-icing activities
+United States source of emissions data - de-icing/anti-icing activities --------------- ---

-Substance Source Propylene glycol/ethylene glycol FAA's Aviation Emissions and Air Quality Handbook,2014
+Substance Source Propylene glycol/ethylene glycol FAA Aviation Emissions and Air Quality Handbook, 2014

-5.3 For demonstration purposes, the following formula for calculating VOC emissions from deicing/anti-icing activities is provided:
+5.3 For demonstration purposes, the following formula for calculating VOC emissions from de-icing/anti-icing activities is provided:

-$E{VOC} = DF \times DS \times W{DS} \times EF$
+$$E{VOC} = DF \times DS \times W{DS} \times EF$$

-E{VOC} = emissions of VOC (e.g. kilograms);

-DF = amount of de-icing fluid (e.g. litres);

-DS = amount of de-icing substance in de-icing fluid (percentage);

-W{DS} = weight of de-icing substance (e.g. kilograms/litre);

-EF = emission factor (e.g. kilograms/kilograms of de-icing chemical).
+Evoc = emissions of VOC (e.g. kilograms); DF = amount of de-icing fluid (e.g. litres); DS = amount of de-icing substance in de-icing fluid (percentage); W{DS} = weight of de-icing substance (e.g. kilograms/litre); and EF = emission factor (e.g. kilograms/kilograms of de-icing chemical).

+^{4.} At airports, there are two types of de-icing activities, which are disconnected: aircraft de-icing, as part of the handling activities of an aircraft, and surface de-icing as part of the maintenance of the airport (irrespective of traffic volume or size of aircraft).

-- 5.4 Using this formula, the following example is given for de-icing operations at an airport.
+5.4 Using this formula, the following example is given for de-icing operations at an airport.
 Assume an airport uses 5 kilolitres of a de-icing mixture to de-ice aircraft and 65 per cent of the de-icing mixture is ethylene glycol.
 The weight (or density) of the ethylene glycol is approximately 2 kilograms/kilolitre and the emission factor is 0.11 kilograms of VOC per kilogram of ethylene glycol used.
-Therefore, the amount of VOC emissions produced would be: - 4.
-At airports, there are two types of de-icing activities that are disconnected: aircraft de-icing, as part of the handling activities of an aircraft, and surface de-icing as part of the maintenance of the airport (irrespective of traffic volume or size of aircraft).
+Therefore, the amount of VOC emissions produced would be:

-5 kilolitres \times 0.65 \times 2 kilograms/kilolitre \times 0.11 kilograms VOC/kilogram of de-icing agent = 0.65 kilograms of VOC.
+5 kilolitres × 0.65 × 2 kilograms/kilolitre × 0.11 kilograms VOC/kilogram of de-icing agent = 0.65 kilograms of VOC.

-5.5 Future emissions levels can be based on a projected increase in aircraft operations and/or on the total area of runways/taxiways/roadways, if applicable.
+5.5 Future emissions levels can be based on a projected increase in aircraft operations and/or on the total area of runways, taxiways and roadways, if applicable.